Simply LaKita

 • ¾ cup whole milk

-• 8 to 16 ounces oil for frying
+• 8 to 16 ounces vegetable oil (for frying)

 Instructions

-• Begin the recipe by grabbing a large mixing bowl and adding the 2 cups self-rising cornmeal, 1 tablespoon granulated sugar, and ½ teaspoon salt.
-Whisk to combine.
+• In a large mixing bowl, whisk together 2 cups cornmeal, 1 tablespoon sugar, and ½ teaspoon salt.

-• In a separate small bowl add the ½ cup grated onion, ¾ cup milk, and 1 large egg.
-Mix to combine.
+• In a small bowl, stir together the ½ cup grated onion, ¾ cup milk, and 1 large egg.

-• Make a well/hole in the middle of the dry ingredients and slowly pour in the wet ingredients.
-Stir to combine, it will form a loose batter.
+• Make a well in the dry ingredients and pour in the wet mixture.
+Stir until just combined to form a loose batter.

 Notes